 The 2018 Summer Camp dates are Monday 23rd July until Friday 24th August 2018.

 What can the Tudor Hall Summer Camp offer you?
 Ryan Pickering Head of Tudor Hall’s Summer Camp, AKA Captrain Awesome, tells us here.

 “The Tudor Hall Summer Camp provides children from 5 to 12 years of age with a safe and structured environment in which they can take part in a wide variety of sporting, craft and other activities.
 The camp runs from 8.30am to 5.30pm five days a week for six weeks during the state school’s summer holiday, enabling children to sample new sports, make friends and spend lots of time outdoors – it’s a proper al fresco camp!
 With 24 children in the 5-7 year group and a further 24 in the 8-12 year old group, the school has a real buzz throughout the holidays.

-“Single sports camps definitely benefit children if they’re mad keen on a particular sport but many get bored of a certain activity after one hour, so we really ring the changes throughout the day.
+“Single sports camps definitely benefit children if they’re mad keen on a particular sport but many get demotivated if they stick to the same activity for more than an hour, so we really ring the changes throughout the day.
 Getting the balance of physical versus less strenuous activities right is important, and on the whole we do to run a 50/50 split.
 Our experienced team of staff led by our Sixth Formers as part of their Sports Leadership Course love running the camps reinforcing our school motto ‘I have that I may give’.
 Many of them attended the camp when they were younger and love coming back as volunteers.
 As the children begin to bond, we notice the older ones helping the younger ones, with the division of labour during den building in the woods being a case in point.